 However, do not force the body to fall asleep.
 Doing so will only tense the muscles rather than relax them.
 Also, it may take at least a week of consistency to build up a schedule.
 And by the time the body gets accustomed to the timing, it'll feel tired enough to fall asleep within seconds on its own.

 Paradoxical intention is a cognitive behavioral therapy that psychologists use against insomnia patients.
-It persuades the patients to lay down in bed and stay awake comfortably.
+It persuades the patients to lie down and stay awake comfortably.
 While the patient is comfortably awake, their mind eases, and the body starts to relax, making it easier to fall asleep.

 Let's take the traditional way to the land of dreams.
 Instead of breathing exercises and other mind-consuming methods, count sheep.